MultiverseLearningProducts/swe/src/mod1/wk1/day4.md

 ## Learning Objectives

 * Implement a hashing function
-* Recall the features of encryption using hashing functions
+* Recall the features of hashing functions

 ## Before we start